Sex differences in humans: Psychology

+Behavior

 Crime

 Statistics have been consistent in reporting that men commit more criminal acts than women.
 Self-reported delinquent acts are also higher for men than women across many different actions.
 Many professionals have offered explanations for this sex difference.
 Some differing explanations include men's evolutionary tendency toward risk and violent behavior, sex differences in activity, social support, and gender inequality.
 In particular, Lee Ellis' evolutionary neuroandrogenic theory posits that sexual selection has led to increased exposure to testosterone in males, causing greater competitive behavior which could lead to criminality.

 Despite the difficulty of interpreting them, crime statistics may provide a way to investigate such a relationship from a gender differences perspective.
 An observable difference in crime rates between men and women might be due to social and cultural factors, crimes going unreported, or to biological factors (for example, testosterone or sociobiological theories).
 Taking the nature of the crime itself into consideration may also be a factor.
 Crime can be measured by such data as arrest records, imprisonment rates, and surveys.
 However, not all crimes are reported or investigated.
 Moreover, some studies show that men can have an overwhelming bias against reporting themselves to be the victims of a crime (particularly when victimized by a woman), and some studies have argued that men reporting intimate partner violence find disadvantageous biases in law enforcement.
 Burton et al. (1998) found that low levels of self control are associated with criminal activity.